Asilisaurus: Skull

-The overall skull was short, with a small nasal opening and a large and round orbit.
-The premaxilla is large and primarily toothless, with a sharp lower edge converging towards a pointed front tip.
+As a whole, the skull was rather small, with a small nasal opening and a large and round orbit (eye socket).
+The premaxilla is large and nearly toothless, with a sharp lower edge converging towards a pointed front tip.
 There is only a single tooth at the rear of the bone, near the contact with the maxilla.
-Other basal dinosauromorphs (even other silesaurids) had teeth along the entirety of the premaxilla.
-Other aspects, such as the shape of the posterodorsal process and the loose contact between adjacent premaxillae, are similar to other silesaurids.
+Other Triassic dinosauromorphs (even other silesaurids) had teeth along the entirety of the premaxilla.
+Other aspects are in line with silesaurids, such as the shape of the posterodorsal process (rear extension) and the loose contact between adjacent premaxillae.
 This is also the case with the palatal process of the maxilla, which has a flat surface separated from the rest of the bone via a ridge and pit.
 However, Asilisaurus's palatal process of the maxilla is much taller than other silesaurids.
 The antorbital fossa of the maxilla is shallow and poorly defined.
-There were at least 10 teeth in the maxilla, possibly up to 12 assuming that the rear part of the maxilla (which was not preserved) was similar to that of Silesaurus and Sacisaurus.
-Like other silesaurids, the teeth were ankylothecodont, set in sockets but also fused to the bone through small ridges.
+There were at least 10 teeth in the maxilla, possibly up to 12 if one assumes that the broken-off rear part of the maxilla was similar to Silesaurus and Sacisaurus.
+Like other silesaurids, the teeth were ankylothecodont: set in sockets but also fused to the bone through ossified ligaments within each socket.
 The teeth are conical, pointed, and slightly recurved.
 Some specimens' teeth have poorly developed serrations, while others are more prominent.